nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 kubectl cp generate-nuodb-certs:/tmp/keys/. /tmp/keys
 ```

-If the server certificates are signed by a public CA, then follow the provided steps to renew your certificates.
+If the server certificates are signed by a public CA, then follow the official steps to renew your certificates.

 > **NOTE**: For information on how to create the server keystore when using certificates signed by a Public CA, see [here](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/domain-operations/enabling-tls-encryption/using-certificates-signed-by-a-public-certificate-authority/).